intuit/Traverser/README.md

 Kleo Ruby
 Anna Peridot
 ```
-Nodes are enumerated in the depth-first order in Scala as
+Nodes are enumerated in the breadth-first order in Scala as

 ```scala
 // populate the company according example at the top of this discussion